 Because educational assessments, of all types listed above, are very similar to the “tossup/bonus” format used in most quiz bowl tournaments.
 Multiple-choice questions are a lot like tossups (one correct answer), and “open response”/”constructed response” questions are a lot like bonuses.
 We didn’t need to read a lot of journal research to figure this out, either.

-Accordingly, we have now provided items for educational assessments to (at last count) 12 different states (and their differing rules/standards) by subcontracting with nearly a dozen of the biggest assessment test companies in the U.S. over the last 15 years.
-Our items help in your evaluations of what students understand, and with the items in a quiz game format (as desired) or in our Fact Mountain apps, you’re more likely to improve student learning.
+Accordingly, we have now provided items for educational assessments to (at last count) 12 different states (and their differing rules/standards) by subcontracting with nearly a dozen of the biggest assessment test companies in the U.S. over the last 16 years.
+Our items help in your evaluations of what students understand, and with the items in a quiz game format (as desired), you’re more likely to improve student learning.

-We even provide gifted and talented academic competitions in English, math and social studies to school districts as a challenge for their top students , as well as question sets in several subjects that will help your students get “quizbowl good” and improve their performance.
+We even provide gifted and talented academic competitions in English, math and social studies to school districts as a challenge for their top students and as a test for scholarships, as well as question sets in several subjects that will help your students get “quizbowl good” and improve their performance.
 Again, no journal research needed–just a chance for students to highlight their performance and show off what they know.

 If you need test or quizbowl items as part of an educational assessment of your students’ performance, or to augment educational assessment resources you use already, we can provide high-quality items at far less cost than the big firms that work with your state Department of Education.
 We can even email them to you or use Dropbox or another online delivery method.